org-arl/unet-contrib/unetsocket/js/README.md

 let rsp = await gw.send(req);
 ```

-The pre-defined `Message` also follow the class hierarchy that is implemented in UnetStack, so syntax like `instanceof` will yield the same results as in UnetStack.
+The pre-defined `Message` also follows the class hierarchy that is implemented in UnetStack, so syntax like `instanceof` will yield the same results as in UnetStack.

 ```js
 // RxFrameNtf is a subclass of DatagramNtf